Google detects spy app stealing info from social media, phones

 "Tizi is a fully featured backdoor that installs spyware to steal sensitive data from popular social media applications.
 The Google Play Protect security team discovered this family in September 2017 when device scans found an app with rooting capabilities that exploited old vulnerabilities," a post on Google security blog said.

-The post said that earlier variant of Tizi did not had rooting capabilities but it developed later on and thereafter started stealing sensitive information from devices.
+The post said that earlier variant of Tizi did not have rooting capabilities but it developed later on and thereafter started stealing sensitive information from devices.

 "The rooting capabilities give an app full control of the device.
-It can bypass all restriction posed on it by Android security system.
+It can bypass all restriction posed on it by an Android security system.
 An app with rooting is like a user using the device.
-Presence of such app on Google Play Store raises concerns around secure apps on the app store," cyber security expert Jiten Jain said.
+Presence of such app on Google Play Store raises concerns about secure apps on the app store," cybersecurity expert Jiten Jain said.

 The post said that after gaining rooting capability, Tizi steals sensitive data "from popular social media apps like Facebook, Twitter, WhatsApp, Viber, Skype, LinkedIn, and Telegram."